 - The most attractive museums for foreign visitors in Asia

 II.
 The outdoor exhibition space of War Museum Ho Chi Minh

 War Museum Ho Chi Minh consists of two main parts including the outdoor and the indoor exhibition space.
 From the entrance to the museum is the outdoor space where a wide range of weapons and military hardware of the U.S Imperialists are on display.
-When visiting this space, you can have chance of watching and learning a lot of meaningful story behind the army equipment which were captured, abandoned or handed over to the South Vietnamese regime such as Main battle tank, Chinook aircraft, Jet aircraft, Reconnaissance aircraft, F-111 fighter-bomber jet, artillery shells, cannonball, howitzers, and bomb.
-Without this space, we cannot imagine how much military hardware the U.S Forces and its puppet had poured to Vietnam.
+When visiting this space, you can have a chance of watching and learning a lot of meaningful story behind the army equipment which was captured, abandoned or handed over to the South Vietnamese regime such as Main battle tank, Chinook aircraft, Jet aircraft, Reconnaissance aircraft, F-111 fighter-bomber jet, artillery shells, cannonball, howitzers, and bomb.
+Without this space, we cannot imagine how much military hardware the U.S Forces and its puppet had poured into Vietnam.

 1. Tank Collection at War Museum Ho Chi Minh